 Ford Motor Company has not found any detrimental effects of popular mobile radio transmitting equipment installed on vehicles with the anti-lock brake system, if the equipment is installed according to the manufacturer's instructions.
-However, if mobile radio transmitting equipment is installed in your vehicle and, if either the anti-lock brake system cycles or the ANTI-LOCK light comes on at any time other than right after you turn the key to the ON position or during a sudden stop, have your mobile radio dealer inspect the installation.
+However, if mobile radio transmitting equipment is installed in your vehicle and, if either the anti-lock brake system cycles or the check anti-lock light comes on at any time other than right after you turn the key to ON or during a sudden stop, have your mobile radio dealer inspect the installation.